Where to Stay in Florence: Best Areas for First-Time Visitors (2026)

 Areas Usually Worth Skipping on a First Trip

-• Airport hotels unless flight schedules make them necessary.
+• Airport hotels unless required by flight schedules.

 Common Mistakes When Booking Florence Hotels